-Marvel freestanding ice maker repair and replacement parts
+Marvel freestanding ice maker parts

 Your Marvel freestanding ice maker produces the ice you need for a busy household.
 The evaporator slab and water delivery system in your Marvel ice maker always makes crystal clear cubes with no impurities.
 When your Marvel ice maker breaks down, find the repair parts you need to fix the machine at Sears PartsDirect.

 Top replacement parts for Marvel freestanding ice makers

 - Ice bin thermistor.
 The bin thermistor senses the temperature at the Full mark in the storage bin and communicates the temperature to the electronic control board through a wire harness connection.
 When the electronic control board senses that the ice storage bin is full based on the bin thermistor reading, it stops ice production until the level of ice drops below the Full mark.

 - Drain pump.
 The drain pump moves water out of the reservoir when the reservoir is flushed periodically to remove impurities and to remove water from ice that’s slowly melting in the ice bin.